OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/running_the_examples.md

 ## Importing the tutorial projects into Eclipse

-The [Lyo documentation](https://github.com/eclipse/lyo.docs) Git repository contains all the necessary code for this tutorial. **The finished adaptor can be found under [OSLC/lyo-adaptor-bugzilla](https://github.com/OSLC/lyo-adaptor-bugzilla)**
+The [Lyo documentation](https://github.com/eclipse/lyo.docs) Git repository contains the necessary code for this tutorial, while https://github.com/OSLC/lyo-adaptor-ninacrm contains the sample application, NinaCRM, which is used to demonstrate how a 3rd-party tool would integrate with a newly developed OSLC Server. **The finished OSLC Server can be found under [OSLC/lyo-adaptor-bugzilla](https://github.com/OSLC/lyo-adaptor-bugzilla)**

 1. Clone the [Lyo documentation](https://github.com/eclipse/lyo.docs) Git repository
     1. In Eclipse, open the Git Repositories view. (**Window** &rarr; **Show View** &rarr; **Other**, search for `Git repo` and click **OK**.)